(Reading time: 24 min)

 Here’s an explanation of all the different holding’s business sections, with core investments and characteristics.

-Technology Engineering Group (TEG): It is responsible for supporting Tencent as a whole with technology and operational platforms.
+- Technology Engineering Group (TEG): It is responsible for supporting Tencent as a whole with technology and operational platforms.
 TEG is also involved in constructing and operating R&D management and data while also providing customer service.
-TEG is the operator of the most extensive networking, devices and data centre in Asia.centres
+TEG is the operator of the most extensive networking, devices, and data center in Asia.

 Above is the outlook of all the critical people for Tencent.